subshell/o-neko/docs/chapters/GETTING_STARTED.md

 Using the URL templates helps O-Neko be aware of the URLs that belong to a specific version of a project.
 It will be used to display clickable links to your frontends in the O-Neko UI.
 It will also be possible to start O-Neko deployments by their URL using an O-Neko API call.
-This is useful in combination with the O-Neko extension [O-Neko URL Trigger](https://github.com/subshell/o-neko-url-trigger), which can be used as a default backend for all stopped deployments.
+This is useful in combination with the O-Neko extension [O-Neko Catnip](https://github.com/subshell/o-neko-catnip), which can be used as a default backend for all stopped deployments.

 #### Example